turque/rede-incluidora/deployment.md

-# FastAPI Project - Deployment
+# Rede Incluidora Project - Deployment

 You can deploy the project using Docker Compose to a remote server.